 NFU President Tom Bradshaw

-NFU President Tom Bradshaw said: “This is a step in the right direction when it comes to protecting rural businesses and ensuring housing remains available for essential workers.
+NFU President Tom Bradshaw said: “This is a significant step in the right direction when it comes to protecting rural businesses and ensuring housing remains available for essential workers.

 “Farmers rely on being able to house their workers – including self-employed staff who play a vital role in food production.
 Without this amendment, businesses could face real difficulties planning for their workforce and keeping their day-to-day operations running smoothly.